rmdashrfv/final-fantasy-tactics-python/README.md

 ## Next

+- untis take turns

-- allow units to move on the stage
+- allow only valid movements on a stage
 - change repr functions to be Python expressions
 - add str data model methods
 - units have a way that they are facing!!!